shoebkhan09/cred-manager/app/README.md

-# Credential manager
+# CREDENTIAL MANAGER

 Please visit [wiki](https://github.com/GluuFederation/cred-manager/wiki/Cred-Manager-Project-Doc) to learn more.
 Contents of this [page](https://github.com/GluuFederation/cred-manager/wiki/Technical-considerations) are also worth to look at.

+# Preliminaries

 ## Application Initialization

-When starting up, the following is looked up:
+When starting up, the following is looked up by the application:

 * Location of configuration file: A file named `cred-manager.json` is expected to reside inside a `conf` directory placed in a folder whose location is given by the system property *gluu.base* (usually set in the `start.ini` file of the corresponding jetty base of this web app).
 If system property is not present, default value is /etc/gluu.

 This just follows the same pattern currently used in **oxAuth** and **oxTrust**.

-For the first time, **oxd** registration should take place.
+For the first time, **oxd** registration takes place.
 See the appropriate [section](#oxd-registration).

 ## Configuration File Structure